-• Picking up keys to the vehicle the day before IF leaving prior to 8am.
-(Fleet hours are 8am-5pm in which keys can only be picked up during that time.)
-You must show your driver's license to be able to pick up the keys.

-- The day of travel, go to Fleet, pick up the vehicle, and drive it to the designated pick-up location (i.e. parking lot to the west of the medical school). - A sign-up list will be done prior to travel and is emailed to each student driver.
+- Picking up keys to the vehicle the day before IF leaving prior to 7:30 or 8:00am.
+Fleet hours are 7:30am-4:30pm from May 10 August 15, then 8:00am-5:00pm the rest of the year.
+You must show your driver's license to be able to pick up the keys. - The day of travel, go to Fleet, pick up the vehicle, and drive it to the designated pick-up location (i.e., parking lot to the west of the medical school). - A sign-up list will be done prior to travel and is emailed to each student driver.
 On the day of travel make sure every student that signed up is there before you leave and return from your destination. - Be sure to write down the beginning and ending odometer for the trip and sign your name. - When driving, you must obey all traffic laws established by the Department of Motor Vehicles and the State of South Dakota.
 If you are caught speeding or receive some other traffic violation, you will be responsible for paying the fine.
 In addition, you may face academic disciplinary action. - Upon returning vehicles to the Fleet parking lot, please drop off the keys and other materials in the yellow drop box.